DragginGroup/Site/MODDING_API.md

-# DraggingBlog Modding API (v0.1.x)
+# DraggingBlog Modding API (v0.1.X)
 ## Explanation
-The ``v0.1.x`` of the DraggingBlog Modding API is a robust system of image and text content replacement.
+The ``0.1`` version of the DraggingBlog Modding API is a robust system of image and text content replacement.

 Using Modding Script Packets,
 you are allowed to create simple mods to the DraggingBlog site.